 18. The balance of the reimbursement will be paid to the partner organisation once we receive the final payment from the National Agency after the final report is submitted and evaluated by the NA after the Project Cycle has ended.
 The reason for this is because we only receive 70% - 80% of the grant on approval of the project and signing of the Grant Agreement and only receive the final payment from the National Agency after we have submitted the final report (until 60 days after Project End Date).
 We always submit our final reports as soon as possible but when we are delayed by participants, with their travel documents, dissemination activities etc., we delay in submitting the final reports.
 With the Erasmus+ rules the final payment is determined by the quality of the project and the participation of the participants in all parts of the project as specified in the participant pledge, including the final dissemination of the project in each of the partner countries.
 Failing to complete the project properly may result in the final payment from the National Agency being reduced by up to 75%, therefore participants and partners are required to fulfil all the obligations in this agreement and in the participant pledge.
 The National Agency has the right to reduce the travel budget and calculate the travel budget on the actual distance band from the sending location to the hosting location, this will be communicated to the affected sending organisations.

 These terms are negotiable with any partner until the signature of the mandate.
-After that these terms are accepted.
+After the date of signing the mandate, these terms are accepted.